top of page

 • Enhanced neurological functioning

-• Significant reduction in excess curvature of the spine
+• Significant reduction in excess spinal curvature

 • More economical and refined patterns of movement